sublimelsp/LSP/README.md

-:information_source: Note that the `st4000-exploration` branch corresponds to the ST4 version of LSP.
-If you are looking for information on ST3 version, switch to [master branch](https://github.com/sublimelsp/LSP/tree/master).
+:information_source: You are reading the README of the `st4000-exploration` branch.
+This branch targets ST4.
+If you are looking for the ST3 version, switch to the [master branch](https://github.com/sublimelsp/LSP/tree/master).

 # LSP